District Science Day (District 12)(DSD)

 of the Ohio Academy of Science must receive a Superior rating at an

 affiliated District Science Day of the same year.
-A full listing of
+A map of the different

 Please E-mail any comments or suggestions to firstname.lastname@example.org.